 The cost to repair your furnace depends on what’s defective with it and how long it takes to fix it.

 If your pressure switch needs to be replaced, you can plan to pay between $40 to $350.

 Trust the Experts at Peitz Service Experts

-If you require furnace repair, trust the professionals from Peitz Service Experts to understand the fault code and fix the issue to your standards.
+If you need furnace repair, turn to the professionals from Peitz Service Experts to diagnose the fault code and fix the issue to your satisfaction.